Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Technological smoothness:  5/5
 	13. Technological extremophilia:  Territory average +1 (max 5/5)
 	14. Stress/Boredom rating:  4/5 (Stressful), -2 with Horizontal Eugenics interpretation
+	15. Me-points:  -1/3
+	16. Alternate (Horizontal Eugenics) me-points: 3/3
-	15. Kind of person most protected:  People with really good innate immune systems.
+	17. Kind of person most protected:  People with really good innate immune systems.
-	16. Special categories:  Homogenizing, Nightmare, Failsafe
+	18. Special categories:  Homogenizing, Nightmare, Failsafe
-	17. Alternate (Horizontal Eugenics) categories:  Asexual, Hedonological, Failsafe
+	19. Alternate (Horizontal Eugenics) categories:  Asexual, Hedonological, Failsafe
-	18. Conversion potential:  Empire<->Commonwealth
+	20. Conversion potential:  Empire<->Commonwealth
 34. Panarchic Cathedral
 	1. Authorial protest:  I'm biased.
 This reminds me of being Kairn, the secretly secular dragon priest of the wind.
 I lived in a cathedral and sang for the people, trying to prove that dragons could be harmless pacifists.
 That was like...  three centuries.
 It was good, but frustrating.
 I lived a boring life and I made gains so slowly.
 I thought, if only I could live forever, I could surely win...
 I took a grevious soul-deep risk to try to gain what I needed, and for that I was killed by a mind-controlling inquisitor who puppeteered others to lynch me.
 	2. Mechanism proposal:  I see no reason for this to be anything but what it claims to be.
 It's a religious institution that advocates tolerance between people of all faiths or lacks thereof.